By Spin Numbers · Jun 2026

 This gap is not random.
 It correlates with confidence, social status within the peer group, and prior academic performance.
 Students who have experienced success in a subject participate more.
 Students who have experienced difficulty participate less, which means they receive fewer opportunities to practice the skills they most need to develop.

 Over a school year, this compounds.
 Students who participate regularly build fluency in expressing their thinking.
-Students who rarely participate miss that practice, which affects their performance in assessments, presentations, and collaborative settings that require articulating ideas clearly.
+Students who rarely participate miss that practice, which affects their performance in assessments, presentations, and any collaborative setting that requires articulating ideas clearly.

-The participation gap is not just an equity concern.
+The participation gap is not only an equity concern.
 It is a learning efficiency concern.
-A classroom where participation is concentrated in a few students is a classroom where most students are receiving passive instruction for most of the lesson.
+A classroom where participation is concentrated in a few students is a classroom where most students receive passive instruction for most of the lesson.
+Passive instruction produces lower retention than active retrieval practice, and the students receiving the most passive instruction are already the ones with the most ground to make up.

 Why Random Selection Addresses This Directly